If you’re in the market for supplemental cancer insurance, one company to evaluate is Mutual of Omaha.

 The benefit for treatment plan is also available for issue ages 18-89.
 You can keep the coverage for a lifetime as long as you keep paying the premium.
 Coverages are available for individuals and for families.

-The policy will pay a specified benefit amount based on treatments you receive because of your cancer diagnosis, or heart attack or stroke if you elect that coverage also.
+The policy will pay a specified benefit amount based on treatments you receive because of your cancer diagnosis, heart attack, or stroke if you elect that coverage also.
 The policy will pay benefits for the following 14 treatments:

 - Preventative screenings, which also include screenings for cardiovascular disease